web3bindings/prototype/README.md

 #### Write Semantics
 TODO: describe the goal of this
+TODO: describe that it'll be sitting in a runtime environment
+      that provides everything it needs (defined by standard)
+TODO: describe a standard for Web3 + Typescript + WASM + Browser app

 ### Publishing
 TODO: describe the purpose of this (source of truth for the generator)